-Encourage the group to think about ways this can happen - for example, someone could set up a bank account in another person's name, someone could be using email to arrange things in another's name, somebody might act as another on their social media or other sites and post inappropriate things.
+Think about ways this can happen - for example, someone could set up a bank account in another person's name, someone could be using email to arrange things in another's name, or somebody might act as another on their social media or other sites and post inappropriate things.

-Q 2: How common is it for someone to set up your accounts?
+Q 2: How common is it for someone to set up accounts for other people?
 When does it become a problem?

-Discuss the difference between support and control, for example getting assistance (husband helping a wife set up account) versus someone controlling your accounts to abuse.
+Discuss the difference between support and control, for example getting assistance (husband helping a wife set up account) versus someone controlling accounts to abuse.